Klygins/example-express-server/README.md

-# Simple expressjs server template
+# Simple ExpressJS server template
 ### Basics
 Only the basic code, to start an express server development